ammarfaizi2/linux-block/Documentation/admin-guide/mm/userfaultfd.rst

   only.
 Such a userfaultfd can be created using the userfaultfd(2) syscall with the flag UFFD_USER_MODE_ONLY.

-- In order to also trap kernel page faults for the address space, then either the process needs the CAP_SYS_PTRACE capability, or the system must have vm.unprivileged_userfaultfd set to 1.
+- In order to also trap kernel page faults for the address space, either the process needs the CAP_SYS_PTRACE capability, or the system must have vm.unprivileged_userfaultfd set to 1.
 By default, vm.unprivileged_userfaultfd is set to 0.

-The second way, added to the kernel more recently, is by opening and issuing a USERFAULTFD_IOC_NEW ioctl to /dev/userfaultfd.
+The second way, added to the kernel more recently, is by opening /dev/userfaultfd and issuing a USERFAULTFD_IOC_NEW ioctl to it.
 This method yields equivalent userfaultfds to the userfaultfd(2) syscall.

 Unlike userfaultfd(2), access to /dev/userfaultfd is controlled via normal filesystem permissions (user/group/mode), which gives fine grained access to